This post contains affiliate links. All opinions are my own. Please see FCC disclosure for full information. Thank you for supporting this site!

+That's why I use a juicer.
 Now, juicers aren't always much cheaper than cider presses.
-I inherited mine from my brother, and it's a really nice piece of equipment.
-(It would cost about $350 to try to replace it.)
+Mine is a hand me down Breville Juice Fountain Elite, and it's a really nice piece of equipment.
+(It would cost about $300 to replace it - though I confess, I'm impressed that the price hasn't changed in over 8 years!)
 But less expensive juicers work just fine, too - and there are plenty of them on the market.
 I'm sure you could even use a KitchenAid Mixer attachment.
-Also, juicers are a lot easier to find (used or new) than cider presses.
-And you're more likely to be able to borrow one.
+And I see far more used juicers on Facebook Marketplace and in thrift stores/garage sales than I do cider presses or steamers.

-How to Make Apple Cider with an Electric Juicer
+How to Make Apple Cider or Juice with an Electric Juicer

 1. Read the juicer manual thoroughly, since they don't all work the same.
 Mine has a handy dandy container for the apple pulp to go into, plus a pitcher for the juice.
-(Which is still packed somewhere, so this year, I used my batter bowl.)
+(Which I've misplaced, so I used my batter bowl.)
 You basically plug the machine in, insert an apple or two, and turn it on.

 My juicer set up. |

 3. Insert one or two apples (depending upon your juicer), and use the presser to slowly press the apple through the juicer.
 Slower is better because the machine will get more juice from the fruit than if you push the apples through quickly.
+For the same reason, I use the slow setting on my juicer.
 Repeat until you have as much juice as you desire.

 Extracting apple juice. |